-Planned Activities These funds will provide transportation from home to school and back home each day providing them an education suited to their development needs and many times through this training, these children can be mainstreamed into public school.
-For parents who could not work due to the care of these children, they are given the opportunity to seek employment knowing their children are in a high quality childcare and education program to help them overcome their disabilities.
-4 Project Name Public Service - CASA of Northwest Arkansas Target Area Low Income Individuals or Families Goals Supported Public Service - CASA of Northwest Arkansas Needs Addressed Public Services Funding CDBG: \$10,000 Description This project will provide advocacy to Rogers' residents who have been taken out of their homes because of abuse or their parents can no longer parent because of addictions.
+1 ı Project Name Public Service - CASA of Northwest Arkansas Target Area Low Income Individuals or Families Goals Supported Public Service - CASA of Northwest Arkansas Needs Addressed Public Services CDBG: \$5,000 Funding Description This project will provide advocacy to Rogers' residents who have been taken out of their homes because of abuse or their parents can no longer parent because of addictions.
 This program ensures the child is safe, happy, and receiving the appropriate medical treatment, educational services, and psychological counseling.
 Parents will also be helped to overcome their abusive ways and to get them to a place where their children can come back and live with them.
-Target Date 12/31/2020 12/31/2020 and type of families low income We are anticipating 55 lives will benefit from this activity.
-All families are low income and are families where physical and mental abuse has become the norm in the household.
-Location Description No addresses will be provided in IDIS or the CDBG Office for record keeping.
-These children are minors and awards of the courts.
-The CDBG Administrator will be able to verify incomes to meet HUD guidelines and that addresses are in the City limits of Rogers, but all of the verification will have to be done in the CASA Office.
-Planned Activities In-depth training with licensed therapists and the Benton County Court System.
-The CASA Advocates will speak for the best interest of the abused and neglected children in court and will ensure each child a safe home.
-5 Project Name Public Service - Open Avenues Target Area Low Income Individuals or Families Goals Supported Public Service - Open Avenues
+Target Date 12/31/2021 Estimate the number and type of families that will benefit from the proposed activities We anticipate 25 people will be impacted by this program.
+All families will be low income.
+Location Description We do not have the addresses at this time of the children who will be assisted with this grant.
+Because of the nature of the grant, we will not be able to put addresses in IDIS once those addresses are known.
+We will have access to see those on our monitoring visits.
+Planned Activities We will provide advocacy to abused and neglected children from Rogers.
+They will be visited at their foster homes or shelters to make sure they are receiving appropriate medical, psychological, and educational services.
+These funds will help reduce the number of placements a foster child experiences prior to finding a permanent home or being able to go back and live with a parent or two parents full time.
+2 Project Name Public Facility - PEARL Target Area Low Income Individuals or Families Goals Supported Public Facility - PEARL Needs Addressed Public Services Funding CDBG: \$56,500